MarDZiuba/pangenomemtx_to_Venn/README.md

 * <a href="pangenome_matrix_t0.tr.tab" title="pangenome_matrix_t0.tr.tab">pangenome matrix</a>

+The cleaned (tidy) pangenome matrix with proper species names and containing only the species selected for the analysis:

+* <a href="Pangenome_matrix_clean.xlsx" title="Pangenome_matrix_clean.xlsx">tidy pangenome matrix</a>

 The collection of all found orthologous protein clusters can be found here:

 * <a href="sample_intersection.7z" title="all_orthologues">all_orthologues</a>